cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 `@chain_id` field does not match the currently active chain!
 The `@type` field corresponds to the type of structure the user will be signing in an application.

-Finally, the JSON representation must also include a `data` field where the type corresponds to the value defined by the `@type` field.
+Having the ability to support domain separation of messages is also be vital as just simply encoding messages is not sufficient.
+For example, some applications may produce identical messages or structures and when signed can be valid on both applications.
+Thus an optional field `domain_separator` may be provided which is intended to include data that is specific to the application.
+Finally, the JSON representation must also include a `data` field which is the application-specific user supplied message and where the type corresponds to the value defined by the `@type` field.

 > __Note__: For now, the specification requires that a user is only allowed to sign bytes of [valid](https://github.com/tendermint/tendermint/blob/master/libs/common/string.go#L61-L74) ASCII text.
 This requires that the `@type` field equals `"message"`.